RhetTbull/osxphotos/README.md

                                   is cancelled or crashes.
 Default is 1000; to prevent checkpointing of database, use
                                   `--checkpoint 0`  [x>=0]
+  -F, --ignore-exportdb           If exporting to a directory that already
+                                  contains an export database and --update is not specified, do not prompt to continue but instead continue the export.
+Normally, if you export to a directory that already contains an export database and do not specify --update, osxphotos will prompt you to continue.
+This is because you may be inadvertently merging two export sets.
+Use --ignore-exportdb to skip
+                                  this prompt and continue the export.
+The resulting export database will contain the
+                                  combined state of both export sets.
+Short option is '-F' (mnemonic: force export).
+See also --update.
+  --no-exportdb                   Do not create an export database.
+This exports
+                                  all photos in the export set but does not save any state information in the osxphotos export database.
+If you use --no-exportdb, you will not be able to use --update on subsequent exports.
+It is recommended that you do not use this option unless you are certain you understand the implications.
   --tmpdir DIR                    Specify alternate temporary directory.
 Default
                                   is system temporary directory. osxphotos needs
                                   to create a number of temporary files during